 Swelling occurs when fluids are stored in a singular place.
 When your body is hydrated, fluids can move more freely, which prevents this storage.

 Keep your head elevated

-This will allow fluids to drain away from the face, minimising swelling.
+This will allow fluids to drain away from the face, minimizing swelling.